LaunchPlatform/beanhub-import/README.md

         vars:
           account: Expenses:Gas:PGE
           narration: "PG&E Gas"
+      - cond:
+          # This is the extra attribute value defined in `extra_attrs` under the input rules
+          # We can also use them as part of the matching conditions.
+          input_method:
+            equals: manual
+        vars:
+          account: Expenses:Others
+          narration: "Manual input"
     actions:
       # generate a transaction into the beancount file
       - file: "books/{{ date.year }}.bean"